Fortune-Codes15/Todo-List/README.md

 # To do List app

-This is a To do List app which i created it is one of my very first project hope oyu enjoy using it
+This is a To do List app which i created it is one of my very first project hope you enjoy using it